ciffelia/fth/README.md

-# qfetch
+# fth

 `fetch` that just works on any modern environments

-qfetch is a CommonJS module which exports `fetch`.
+fth is a CommonJS module which exports `fetch`.
 It uses `node-fetch` on Node.js and native `fetch` on any other environments (e.g. browsers and Deno).

 Note that this module does *not* include `fetch` polyfill/ponyfill for legacy browsers.